Delors/Course_W3M20014/2-classical_encryption_techniques.rst

 .. class:: incremental

-  - If the “cipher” line can be any permutation of the 26 alphabetic characters, then there are 26! or greater than 4 x 1026 possible keys
+  - If the “cipher” line can be any permutation of the 26 alphabetic characters, then there are 26! or greater than :math:`4 \times 10^{26}` possible keys.

     - This is 10 orders of magnitude greater than the key space for DES
-    - Approach is referred to as a monoalphabetic substitution cipher because a single cipher alphabet is used per message
+    - Approach is referred to as a monoalphabetic substitution cipher because a single cipher alphabet is used per message.

 English Letter Frequency